dhansonTechtonic/database-mongoDB-express-axios-phase/LessonPlan.md

-# Reading and Commenting Code Lesson
+# Setting Up the MongoDB, axios, Express phase Lesson

 ## Review
 - [ ] **Ask questions to determine if the previously taught content was absorbed/understood and address misconceptions if needed**

 - [ ] **Ask about learners' previous experience/familiarity with the topic at hand**

-How comfortable would you say you are with reading code?
-Do you ever get stuck reading code?
-What does commenting out code do for the developer?
+What do you already know about Express, axios, or MongoDB?
+What do you know about setting up the environment for a full stack application?
+Have you ever built an application from the ground up?

 - [ ] **State main goal of covering this topic**

-The main goal of covering this topic is to give students practice reading and annotating code so that they are familiar with this practice and can read and understand large code bases on the floor.
+The main goal of covering this topic is to give students practice setting up Express, axios, MongoDB, and a full stack application.

 ------------------------------------------------------------------------------------------------------------------------------